iamkanhaiyakumar/git-github/README.md

-To create a **README.md** file for your repository, follow this template.
-You can customize it according to your project’s details:

----

 # Git-GitHub

 This repository contains examples and exercises related to using **Git** and **GitHub** effectively.
 It includes basic Git commands, setup, branching, merging, and more advanced features such as **rebase**, **stash**, and **tags**.